Table Of Contents

 FOREX operates on currency pairs like EUR/USD or GBP/JPY, which means you're always trading one currency against another.
 This duality makes understanding how currencies interact crucial for successful trading.
 FOREX charts help you analyze these pairs and their price movements in real-time, influenced by a multitude of factors ranging from interest rate changes to political instability.

 As a FOREX trader, you’ll find that these charts are your gateway to gauging market sentiment and predicting economic trends.
 For example, a sudden spike in the USD/EUR chart could indicate a significant economic event, like a change in the US Federal Reserve’s interest rate policy, impacting the dollar's value against the euro.
-By interpreting these movements, you can make informed decisions about when to enter or exit trades based on economic forecasts and geopolitical developments.
+By interpreting these movements, you can make informed decisions about what is the best time to enter trades based on economic forecasts and geopolitical developments.

 Reading crypto charts offers a different set of challenges and opportunities compared to FOREX or stocks.
 The crypto market is known for its high volatility and 24/7 trading cycle, meaning that prices can swing dramatically at any time of the day or night.
 This constant activity is both a boon and a bane for traders like you—it offers endless opportunities but requires vigilance and quick decision-making.